Afraid to speak English? Here are 10 tips to help you grow your confidence speaking business English.

 In all seriousness, Latin phrases, quotes and sayings are a fun way to boost your vocabulary and learn more about the origin of the words we use every day.
-While Latin is the common ancestor of the Romance languages, it has also influenced the Germanic languages (which English is a part of).
+While Latin is the common ancestor of the Romance languages, it has also influenced the Germanic languages (of which English is a part).
 So it might prove most illuminating to take inspiration from the master orators and use Latin words and phrases in your day-to-day conversations.

 Besides, Latin can prepare you for many professions or simply discussions with scholarly people.
 These fields include law, medicine, science, music, theology, philosophy, art, and literature.
 Many scholars believe that learning Latin also sharpens the mind and cultivates analysis and attention.